-Hollinger and Clark reached several other conclusions based on their work.
+Hollinger and Clark reached five other conclusions based on their work.
 First, they believe that "substantially increasing the internal security presence does not seem to be appropriate, given the prevalence of the problem.
 In fact, doing so may make things worse."
 Second, they conclude that the same kinds of employees who engage in other workplace deviance are also principally the ones who engage in employee theft.
-They found persuasive evidence that slow or sloppy workmanship, sick-leave abuses, long coffee breaks, alcohol and drug use at work, coming in late and/or leaving early were more likely to be present in the employee thief.
+They found persuasive evidence that slow or sloppy workmanship, sick-leave abuses, long coffee breaks, alcohol and drug use at work, late arrival, and early departure were more likely to be present in the employee-thief.

-Third, the researchers hypothesize that if efforts are made to reduce employee theft without reducing its underlying causes (e.g., employee dissatisfaction, lack of ethics), the result could create a "hydraulic effect."
-That is, tightening controls over property deviance may create more detrimental acts affecting the productivity of the organization-if we push down employee theft, that action may push up goldbricking.
+Third, the researchers hypothesize that if efforts are made to reduce employee theft without reducing its underlying causes (e.g., employee dissatisfaction, lack of ethics), the result could create a "hydraulic effect," whereby tightening controls over property deviance may create more detrimental acts affecting the productivity of the organization-for example, pushing down employee theft may push up shirking.
 Fourth, they agreed that increased management sensitivity to its employees will reduce all forms of workplace deviance.
-Fifth, they believe special attention should be afforded young employees, as these are the ones statistically the most likely to steal.
+Fifth, they concluded that special attention should be afforded young employees, as these are the ones statistically the most likely to steal.
 However, although the incidence of theft is higher among younger employees, the losses are typically lower than those of more senior employees with financial authority.